 Autism BrainNet, launched in May 2014, is a collaborative network of academic sites that collects, stores and distributes brain tissue for autism research.
-This resource is intended to support the highest-quality and most rigorous research into the underlying genetic and neuropathological mechanisms that contribute to autism and related neurodevelopmental disorders.
+This resource is intended to support the highest-quality and most rigorous research into the underlying genetic and neuropathological mechanisms that contribute to autism spectrum disorder (ASD) and related neurodevelopmental conditions.

 The Simons Foundation and Autism Speaks formed Foundation Associates, L.L.C. in 2013, whose only initiative is Autism BrainNet.
 In 2016, SFARI became the sole funder of Autism BrainNet.
 David Amaral, a neuroanatomist and research director of the University of California, Davis MIND Institute, has been appointed director of Autism BrainNet.
 Amaral is responsible for the development of standard operating procedures for all sites, establishing collaborations with patient advocacy and research organizations and other national and international brain banks, and participating in the outreach campaign.
 Importantly, in November 2015, Autism BrainNet and the NIH NeuroBioBank announced a private-public partnership to develop a unified approach for brain banking for autism spectrum disorders.